Link Search Menu Expand Document

 }

 By default, the primary column is used as a qualifier.
-You can override it by simply passing the primary key in the what argument.
+Override it by passing the primary key value in the what argument.

 using (var connection = new SqlConnection(connectionString))